turboderp/exllama/README.md

 ## Recent updates

-**2023-05-17**: Tested 32g models (30B weights take up a bit too much space still to work on 24 GB of VRAM with full context.)
-Added error handling to C++/CUDA parts.
-Cleaned up and simplified the CUDA code a lot, preparing for fused layers.

-**2023-05-18**: Added basic layer streaming.
-Experimental for now.
-Modern GPUs should be designed for concurrent data transfer and execution, and there should be enough bandwidth to stream in every *n*th layer while the preceding *n*-1 layers are processing.
-It's still too slow to be useful for generation, though.
-Also doesn't work with multiple GPUs.

 **2023-05-19**: Wrote a CUDA implementation of the layer norm.
 Turns out it was a bit of a bottleneck for the smaller models.
 Noticeably faster now.